powerapi-ng/powerapi-ng.github.io/docs/reference/sensors/hwpc-sensor.md

 }
 ```

-Once you have your configuration file, run HWPCSensor using one of the following command lines, depending on the installation you use:
+Once you have your configuration file, run HWPC Sensor using one of the following command lines, depending on the installation you use:

 === "Docker"